Coach Jobs in USA with Visa Sponsorship

 What degree do I need for H-1B sponsorship as a coach?

-Most coaching H-1B petitions require a bachelor's degree in kinesiology, sports science, exercise physiology, or a related field.
+Most coaching H-1B visa petitions require a bachelor's degree in kinesiology, sports science, exercise physiology, or a related field.
 However, some positions accept equivalent experience through the three-for-one rule, where three years of specialized coaching experience can substitute for one year of education.
 Advanced certifications from recognized coaching bodies can strengthen applications.

 Which employers typically sponsor coaches for work visas?